Tommy Edman Player Props: Cardinals vs. Rangers

 Tommy Edman At The Plate

-- Edman has 12 doubles, two triples, six home runs and 15 walks while hitting .259.
+- Edman has 12 doubles, two triples, six home runs and 15 walks while batting .259.

+- Edman has picked up a hit in 52.6% of his 57 games this season, with multiple hits in 22.8% of them.

-- In 10.7% of his games this season, he has gone deep, and 2.9% of his trips to the dish.
+- Looking at the 57 games he has played this year, he's hit a long ball in six of them (10.5%), and in 2.9% of his trips to the plate.

-- Edman has had at least one RBI in 21.4% of his games this year (12 of 56), with two or more RBI four times (7.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- Edman has had at least one RBI in 21.1% of his games this season (12 of 57), with two or more RBI four times (7.0%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.